Hellvector/FistfulofStardust/README.md

 Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
 It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.

 Villages,strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.
+> [!failure]
+> Change all references and context for treasure and wealth.

 ## Combat